The purpose of investing is to lay out some money today in order to get back more money in the future. Pretty simple

 Attempting to identify assets priced meaningfully below their intrinsic value is a core pillar of what is traditionally known as value investing.* The concept of value investing originated with the teachings of Benjamin Graham, known as the father of security analysis and value investing, and later became popularized by Warren Buffett, widely considered to be the greatest investor of all time.
-It is noteworthy that Buffett’s investing tactic has transformed over the decades from following the Graham playbook of buying statistically very cheap but poor businesses, to buying wonderful businesses at fair prices, in part due to the influences of Phil Fisher and Charlie Munger, to additionally purchasing entire businesses for operation within the Berkshire Hathaway conglomerate.
+It is noteworthy that Buffett’s investing tactic has evolved over the decades from following the Graham playbook of buying statistically very cheap but poor businesses, to buying wonderful businesses at fair prices, in large part due to the influences of Phil Fisher and Charlie Munger.
+Often, he’s purchased entire businesses to operate within the Berkshire Hathaway conglomerate.
 Yet despite the evolution in capital allocation, Buffett has always adhered to the value investing philosophy, which at its core is buying something for less than it’s worth.
 Rather amusingly, Buffett and Munger have pointed out that “value investing” is an oxymoron; what is investing if not attempting to get more value than for what you pay?